NHSDigital/electronic-prescription-service-account-resources/cloudformation/README.md

 management_route53.yml contains route 53 resources created in the management account.
 This should only be applied to the management account.
 It creates the following resources

-- route 53 hosted zone for electronic-prescription-service-account-resources.national.nhs.uk
+- route 53 hosted zone for {domain}.national.nhs.uk
-- NS records for {dev, int, ref, qa, prod}.electronic-prescription-service-account-resources.national.nhs.uk pointing to route 53 hosted zones in each account
+- NS records for {dev, int, ref, qa, prod}.{domain}.national.nhs.uk pointing to route 53 hosted zones in each account

 To deploy the stack, use the following